Johnson-Zhou/DongFengVA/README.md

 # DongFengVA

 Targeting to implemente a demo to be installed in vehicle head unit while backend hosted into azure.
-Leveraging Azure capability to fullfill scenarios that drivers initialate voice in car, then translated into intent, response back and take actions.
+Leveraging Azure capability to fullfill scenarios that drivers initiate voice in car, then translated into intent, response back and take actions.

 The most important azure components would be:
 1, VA assistant framework